 This phase begins in Nursery.
 Children become familiar with environmental sounds, instrumental sounds, body sounds, rhythm and rhyme, alliteration and voice sounds.

-Children work on applying their phonic knowledge to their spelling.
+Also in phase 6, Children work on applying their phonic knowledge to their spelling.
 This includes using prefixes and suffixes, and doubling and dropping letters etc.

 Phonics lessons take place every day in EYFS and KS1 and spelling lessons are taught daily in year 2.
 Each day children are required to use a variety of skills including listening for blending, reading for blending, writing, and speech and language.

 In addition to this we ask that children read every day at home.
 We send home fully decodable books that are entirely in line with the sounds that the children have been exposed to and therefore gives them the greatest opportunity to practice their new skills.

 If you are interested in further information, the link below is to the Essential Letters and Sounds website